skyfielders/python-skyfield/skyfield/documentation/coordinates.rst

 there is a real physical difference between, say, an astrometric position and an apparent position: they are two distinct points in the sky.
-But for a single position —
+But given a single position —
 a single point in the sky —
-all the various coordinates that Skyfield can produce will identify the exact same spot, and will point a telescope in its direction.
+all the various coordinates you can produce mean exactly the same thing: the direction you would point a telescope to put that point at its center.

 Cartesian coordinates versus Spherical coordinates
 ==================================================